-Sample Type & Testing Whole Blood For Hematology Serum For Chemistry, Immunology, Endocrinology Citrated Plasma For Coagulation Serum or Plasma For Storage and Shipment Tube Types LTT/MINI Microfuge Tube Non-additive plastic tube BTT/MINI Microfuge Tube Non-additive plastic tube for transport.
-EDTA anti-coagulant SST/MINI Contains clot activator and gel to separate clot from serum (during centrifugation).
-Citrate anti-coagulant Use BTT to collect then transfer to non-additive tube.
+Sample Type and Testing Whole Blood For Hematology Serum For Chemistry, Immunology, Endocrinology Citrated Plasma For Coagulation Serum or Plasma For Storage and Shipment Tube Types LTT/MINI Microcentrifuge Tube Non-additive plastic tube BTT/MINI BTT/MINI Citrate anti-coagulant Use BTT to collect then transfer to non-additive tube.
+Microcentrifuge Tube Sample transfer tube non-additive plastic tube for transport.
 Sample Handling Promptly fill and thoroughly mix.
 Observe fill lines to achieve proper blood to anticoagulant ratio.
 Mix by gently inverting tube 8-10x to prevent clotting and hemolysis.
 Label the tube with sample ID and collection date.
 If collecting blood from one animal into multiple different tubes fill LTT last to avoid contaminating other sample tubes with EDTA.
-Let specimen clot ~30 minutes, then centrifuge at 1,000 - 2,000g for 10 minutes.
+Let specimen clot ~20 minutes, then centrifuge at 1,000 - 2,000g for 10 minutes.
 Afterwards, promptly pipette serum off of cells or gel layer and into an empty sample transfer tube.
 Label the tube with sample ID, collection date, and sample type (i.e. serum).
 Promptly fill and thoroughly mix.
 Fill tube to appropriate fill line to achieve proper blood to anticoagulant ratio.
 Mix by gently inverting tube 10x to prevent clotting and hemolysis.
 Centrifuge as soon as possible at 1,000-2,000g for 10 minutes.
 Pipette plasma off of cells and into a sample transfer tube.
 Label the tube with sample ID, collection date, and "citrated plasma."
 Refer to the sample handling directions for the appropriate sample type.
 Sample Storage Refrigerate at 2-8°C. Do not freeze.
 Store samples refrigerated at 2-8°C if shipping within 24 hours of collection.
 Otherwise, freeze samples in transport tubes at -20°C. Freeze at -20°C. Refer to the sample storage directions for the appropriate sample type.
 Sample Shipping Ship refrigerated on cold packs, ideally same day or day following collection.
-Samples received 72 hours or more post collection may show significant degradation that can affect results.
+Samples received 72 hours or more post collection may show siginficant degradation that can affect results.
 Ensure samples do not come into direct contact with cold packs during shipment.
 Samples can be placed within an internal container to prevent freezing.
 If shipping within 24 hours of collection, samples can be shipped refrigerated on cold packs.
 If frozen in storage, ship samples frozen on cold packs or dry ice.
-Serum separator tubes (SST) CANNOT be used for certain endocrine and specialized testing including: progesterone, and therapeutic drug monitoring (e.g., phenobarbitol).
+Serum separator tubes (SST) CANNOT be used for certain endocrine and specialized testing including: progesterone, and therapeutic drug moni- toring (e.g., phenobarbitol).
 SST tubes CANNOT be frozen- for frozen storage use non-additive tube.
 Ship samples frozen on cold packs or dry ice.
 Refer to the sample shipment directions for the appropriate sample type.